 Before the LTV plans were restored, LTV had spun off its Bar Division into a separate company named Republic Engineered Steel, Inc. ("RESI").
 This spin off occurred through certain Employee Stock Ownership Plan ("ESOP") transactions.
-As a result of this transfer of has filed an individual anneal directly to the Appeals Board, to which we will respond in a supplemental decision.
+As a result of this transfer of

+5 has filed an individual appeal directly to the Appeals Board, to which we will respond in a supplemental decision. , and , did not file individual appeals.